CLOVIS EAST HIGH SCHOOL By Edna Herstein

 Based on the success of the district's Buchanan Educational Center, which houses three schools on one parcel of land, came the idea to recreate a similar complex in southeast Clovis.

+Attendance boundaries were redrawn to shift the district's existing high school boundaries to accommodate the south east campus.
+Students who would have attended Clark Intermediate and Clovis High School or Alta Sierra Intermediate and Buchanan High now attended the REC secondary schools.
 Clark and Alta Sierra intermediate students slated to attend the new schools were asked to choose the school colors and mascot.
 Their selections were school colors of hunter green, navy blue and silver, and a mascot of the Timberwolves.
-Their choices were approved by the govern ing board, and it was decided that all three Reagan Educational Center schools would share the same colors and mascot in order to ensure an all-inclusive feel.
+Their choices were approved by the governing board, and it was decided that all three Reagan Educational Center schools would share the same colors and mascot in order to ensure an all-inclusive feel.

 Reyburn Intermediate was the first REC school to be completed on the S90 million site and opened to students in the 1999-2000 school year.
 At the time Reyburn opened, Clovis East was yet to be finished and adjoining Reagan Elementary yet to be built.
 In the first year the intermediate school was open, Clovis East ninth-graders shared the new campus with Reyburn's seventh and eighth grade students.